 For some people, life insurance may also be a mortgage requirement, or it may just be heavily advised, and if you do not have any mortgage commitment then the onus is on personal choice, so does it matter?

 Many people do not like to talk about life insurance, and it is understandably a sensitive subject as you are essentially making financial plans for after your death, and facing our mortality isn’t exactly a cheerful topic.
-But life insurance is one of those policies that could make a difference to your loved ones,
+But life insurance is one of those policies that could make a difference to your loved ones.
+You can see a full explanation of life insurance here including what to look for in a policy and how best to do your research to ensure you get the policy that is right for you.

 When it comes to looking for life insurance, you would be forgiven for being slightly baffled by all the options, which is where an insurance broker comes in.
 They are perfectly placed to help you navigate the quagmire of options and understand precisely what your policy means.

 As with most insurance policies related to health, pre-existing conditions are not usually covered.
-Which is another reason why taking out life insurance early on is a good bet.
+This is another reason why taking out life insurance early on is a good bet.

 Most of us are healthy as we are younger and if you have continuous cover from an age where there is nothing particularly medically wrong, you will be able to ensure these things are covered in the future.
 The later you leave it, the more expensive it will become.